johnverrone/aoc2021/code/README.md

 ### Day 05

 Straightforward.
 Tried to use an actual interface and a matrix to represent the grid this time instead of doing it in a single dimension array like Day 4.
 Only thing that tripped me up was that I needed to take the absolute value of `x2 - x1` when calculating the length of a diagonal in part 2 🤦‍♂️

+### Day 06

+This was a fun one.
+Easy to solve part 1 using an array but immediately noticed what the problem was going to be when getting to part 2.
+Took some time to scratch out a couple 'days' of reproduction thinking that maybe there is some formula to use for each 'lifespan remaining' value to determine how many fish will exist with a given input, but ended up seeing the pattern.
+Since we don't really care about the indivudual fish (sorry fish), we can just keep a map to store counts of fish by 'days left to live.'
+With a little additional logic on '6 days remaining,' we end up with a pretty clean solution that isn't going to suck up every bit of memory your computer has to offer.
+This one was fun.
+I was also thinkng that the solution might break the max integer value, and I'd have to look at `BigInt` options, but it seemed to come out just fine with `number`.